Bridget Neval: Personal life

 In March 2011, Neval married voice actor Amos Phillips in Byron Bay, Australia.
 She has legally changed her name to Bridget Phillips.
 Together they have two children.

 In December 2011, she began contributing articles to Bon Vivant, an Australian comedy website.

 On her personal blog and elsewhere, Neval has spoken about her history of depression and eating disorders.
 She cites this as her main reason for leaving the acting industry.
-After her initial stint on Neighbours stint, she obtained some minor qualifications in social sciences/counselling and worked in office jobs.
+After her initial stint on Neighbours, she obtained some minor qualifications in social sciences/counselling and worked in office jobs.